WICG/attribution-reporting-api/private_histograms_mpc.md

 *   If one helper is malicious and colluding with an ad-tech
     *   DP with partial noise for sums of values and credit (helper reveals their noise share added to the sums).
     *   Internal counts of records associated with each AggID is learned, artificially inflated by the fake records (can be analyzed with some  [flavor of DP](#intermediate-dp-analysis))
-    *   Records that don’t come from the advertised output domain are learned in pseudorandom domain but the aggkey cannot be recovered
+    *   Records that don’t come from the advertised output domain are learned in pseudorandom domain but the aggkey cannot be recovered by default.
+However, malicious input with known ID<sub>eph</sub> values (or secret shares) can still be tracked through the protocol, so a dishonest helper could still learn counts in the clear for AggIDs if they are intentionally left out of the output domain since those AggIDs don't include any fakes.
+This could be mitigated by also [sampling fakes from the records themselves](#Alternative-sampling-fake-records-directly-from-the-raw-records), or via other (possibly policy-based) enforcement that the output domain must be honest.

 ## Intermediate DP analysis